State and Local Policy Database

 The City of Cleveland supports two district energy systems operated by the Cleveland Thermal and Medical Center Company.
 The Cleveland Thermal plant was retrofitted in 2017 to incorporate natural gas combined heat and power.
 The city has also completed a feasibility study for a microgrid in Cleveland's downtown area, which will incorporate combined heat and power.

 The city participates in the Northeast Ohio Regional Sewer District’s Green Infrastructure Grant Program which has provided grants for incorporating low impact development techniques in site design.
-The city recently passed a private tree protection ordinance.
+The city has a private tree protection ordinance.

 The city’s Municipal Building Policy encourages the installation of sustainable roofs on city-owned buildings.